IainJackson90/pp3-maths-quiz/README.md

 - Ask the user what the answer is to the equation
 - Evaluate if the answer is correct
 - Increment the score if the answer was correct
-- after the rounds are complete prompt the user if they would like to play again
+- After the rounds are complete prompt the user if they would like to play again

 ## Structure
 The game will be structured with user experience in mind, it will have simple user prompts and guidance